DanielVenette/Day-23_TurtleCrossing-Frogger/readme.md

 - Use the "Down" arrow key to move the frog down.
 - Use the "Right" arrow key to move the frog right.
 - Use the "Left" arrow key to move the frog left.
-- Use the "f" key to freeze logs.
-- Use the "u" key to unfreeze logs.
 - Use the "r" key to reset the frog to the starting position.

 ## Contributing